Constructing Large Nonstationary Spatio-Temporal Covariance Models via Compositional Warpings: Application to Changes in Antarctica Elevation

 \subsection{Results}

 The main aim of this section is to check whether our proposed nonstationary model can capture the nonstationary behavior in space and time of surface elevation change.
 We set the spatial warping function in our nonstationary model, $\fvec_{\svec}(\cdot)$, to be a composition of two single resolution radial basis function units, while we set the temporal warping function, $f_t(\cdot)$ to be an axial warping unit.
-We let the covariance function on the warped domain be
+In this application, we are interested in the year-to-year fluctuations of $\Delta h/\Delta t$; these will be highly nonstationary in space and time, but likely unaffected by the nonseparable, asymmetric nature of glacial flow that is only evident over large time scales.
+We therefore let the covariance function on the warped domain be symmetric and separable:

 We fitted the model and predicted the validation data using the methodology outlined in Section~\ref{sec:estimation} with $m = 50$.